rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 There are some platform and engine exclusive issues you may encounter that are known issues.
 These include:

-* On Windows mobile devices when using IE engine, if device has no network connection, navigation may timeout.
+* On Windows mobile devices when using IE engine, if device has no network connection, navigation timeout message may be displayed.
-* IE engine in CE5 & CE6 you'll need to truncate the request variables when a navigation to badlink occurs, so badlink page will be navigated to, but the reason for the failure may not be displayed.
+* IE engine, CE5 & CE6 truncate the request variables when a navigation to badlink occurs so, badlink page will be navigated to, but the reason for the failure may not be displayed.

 **Possible Values**